Skip to content

 Why does this exist?

-• Editing experience in my editor is good
+• Editing files in your editor is good.

-• Markdown in editors comes with syntax highlighting for free
+• Markdown editors come with syntax highlighting and rich editing features.

-• Lives on my machine, uses my API keys, can use my tools
+• Runs locally on your machine, uses your API keys, and can leverage local tools.

 npm install -g @ccssmnn/md-ai